ONSdigital/csvcubed/external-docs/docs/quick-start/designing-csv.md

 ## How csvcubed interprets a CSV

 csvcubed needs to understand how your statistical data is structured in order to make it more machine readable.
 There are two ways that you can do this with csvcubed, we are covering the [configuration by convention approach](../guides/configuration/convention.md) in this quick-start.
-Configuration by convention requires a [standard CSV data shape](../guides/shape-data.md#standard-shape) with conventional column titles and fill it out with your data which is explained briefly below.
+Configuration by convention requires a [standard CSV data shape](../guides/shape-data/index.md#standard-shape) with conventional column titles and fill it out with your data which is explained briefly below.

 ## Structuring your data

+### Standard shape

-The [standard shape](../guides/shape-data.md#standard-shape) of data is the recommended way to shape your data for csvcubed.
+The [standard shape](../guides/shape-data/index.md#standard-shape) of data is the recommended way to start using csvcubed.
 It requires that your CSV has the following columns:

 | ...Identifying characteristics... | Value | Measure | Unit |
 | :-------------------------------: | ----: | ------: | ---: |